mzlogin/awesome-adb/README.en.md

 ### IMEI

-In Android 4.4 and below versions are available through the following command IMEI:
+For devices with a os version of Android 4.4 and the belows, the IMEI viewing command is like this:

 ```sh
 adb shell dumpsys iphonesubinfo
 ```

-Example output:
+Sample output:

 ```sh
 Phone Subscriber Info: